 There are different reasons for the prescription of barbiturates.
 Since these are central nervous system depressants, or tranquilizers and sedatives, they are generally prescribed for treating sleep disorders and anxiety disorders.
 In many instances, benzodiazepines are now being prescribed instead of barbiturates.
-However, the barbiturates are often still prescribed for treating seizure disorders or for use after a surgery.
+However, barbiturates are often still prescribed for treating seizure disorders or for use after surgery.
 This type of drug is very addictive and the risk of overdose is quite high.

 How Do People Abuse Barbiturates?